In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 - Cover deteriorates when exposed to the sun

-In this section, we have included the most popular choices for inflatable tubs for every first-time buyer looking for a tub that fits 6 persons.
+In this section, we have included the most popular choices for a 6 person hot tub.

 Under each product, all the important details are listed as well and this is to help you decide if a certain product will fit your needs and wants.